 Chlorella and spirulina algae also improve oxygen uptake which improves your aerobic endurance and recovery.
 This was confirmed in a recent athletic performance study during which researchers examined the effect of chlorella on aerobic endurance and rates of recovery.
 Participants were given chlorella and had their peak oxygen uptake measured at various intervals during high-intensity cycling.
 The results of the study showed that chlorella not only increased aerobic endurance capacity, it also shortened the time to recovery after exercise .
 Thanks, algae!

-These findings are relevant for everyone, regardless if you are just starting to get into shape, are an athlete training for a competition or want to lose a bit of weight.
+These findings are relevant for everyone, regardless if you are just starting to get into shape or are an athlete training for a competition.
 In all cases, you need to be sure you are getting enough B Vitamins, electrolytes and other nutrients to support your goals and your workouts.
 A fast, easy, plant-based, nutrient-dense, keto way to do this is with algae.
-Spirulina and chlorella algae tablets both contain forty vitamins and minerals including all the electrolytes and Vitamin B and are vegan, keto and raw.
+Spirulina and chlorella algae tablets both contain forty vitamins and minerals including all the electrolytes and Vitamin B and are vegan, keto and raw .
 Want to be at the top of your game?
 Take algae tablets.
 Just one ingredient, one calorie (per tablet) and no sugar, chemicals, caffeine or toxin.
 No wonder Olympic athletes swear by it.
 We are sure you will too!